 Surgical technologists play an important role as part of the medical team providing surgical care.

 Surgical technologists prepare both the patient and the operating room for surgeries.
-Learn to sterilize equipment and instruments, pass instruments to surgeons, assist the surgical team, hold organs in place with retractors, dress the wound, and transfer patients to recovery rooms.
+Learn to sterilize equipment and instruments, pass instruments to surgeons, assist the surgical team, hold retractors, dress the wound, and transfer patients to recovery rooms.

 Join our surgical technologist program!

 Our experienced faculty combine classroom instruction and hands-on learning.
 Students train in our newly renovated surg tech lab to prepare for success in any operating room.